Wednesday, 29 July 2009

 WESTCLIFFE REMEMBERED

-The picture above (TOP) shows the Twiltex shop which sells furniture, carpets and drapery at Westcliffe Buildings, Wellington Road, Rhyl.
-The shop is located between Butterton Road and St John’s Church.
-A recent email from Mr John Jones has revealed that the site was once occupied by the Westcliffe Garage.
+The picture above (TOP) shows the Twiltex shop that sells furniture, carpets and drapery at Westcliffe Buildings, Wellington Road, Rhyl.
+The shop is located between Butterton Road and St. John’s Church.
+A recent email from Mr. John Jones has revealed that the site was once occupied by the Westcliffe Garage.

-“In addition to doing normal garage repairs Westcliffe Garage could accommodate up to 150 cars as in those days visitors tended to garage their vehicles under cover rather than leave them on the street during their stay.
+“In addition to doing normal garage repairs Westcliffe Garage could accommodate up to 150 cars.
+In those days visitors tended to garage their vehicles under cover rather than leave them on the street during their stay.
 At this time we lived round the corner at 49 Butterton Road and later moved to 145 Wellington Road.
-At the rear of 145 there were a number of lock-up garages owned by my father and it was in one of these that Mr Albert Gubay set up his Kwik-Save Discount business.
+At the rear of 145 there were a number of lock-up garages owned by my father and it was in one of these that Mr. Albert Gubay set up his Kwik-Save Discount business.

 After retirement my father entered politics and was a councillor on Rhyl Urban District Council and Flintshire County Council.”